jlockhar/GLASS-AI/README.md

 Preclinical mouse models of lung adenocarcinoma are invaluable for studying the molecular drivers of tumor formation, progression, and therapeutic resistance.
 Histological analyses of these preclinical models require significant investments of time and training to ensure accuracy and consistency.
 Analysis by a clinical pathologist is the gold standard in this approach but may be difficult to obtain due to the cost and availability of their services.
 As an alternative, we have developed a digital pathology tool to identify, segment, grade, and analyze tumors in mouse models of lung adenocarcinoma.

 GLASS-AI was developed using [MATLAB v2021a](https://www.mathworks.com/products/matlab.html) using the [Image Processing v11.3](https://www.mathworks.com/products/image.html), [Deep Learning v14.2](https://www.mathworks.com/products/deep-learning.html), [Computer Vision 10.0](https://www.mathworks.com/products/computer-vision.html), and [Parallel Computing v7.4](https://www.mathworks.com/products/parallel-computing.html) Toolboxes.
 MATLAB is not free software, but it does allow us to compile our code to a standalone application/executable for distribution using the [MATLAB Compiler v8.2](https://www.mathworks.com/products/compiler.html).
 The code within these standalone applications is automatically obfuscated by MATLAB.
-The uncompiled code used to build these applications is provided in the `GLASS_AI_APP.m` file.
+The uncompiled code used to build these applications is provided in the `GLASS_AI_APP_dev.mlapp` file and `GLASS_AI_APP.m`, the latter of which is readable on GitHub.

 GLASS-AI is based on the [ResNet-18 Network](https://www.mathworks.com/matlabcentral/fileexchange/68261-deep-learning-toolbox-model-for-resnet-18-network).
 The program accepts hematoxylin and eosin (H&E)-stained images or digital whole slide images and outputs tumor segmentation and grading maps with accompanying spreadsheets.
 We trained GLASS-AI using 33 H&E-stained whole slide images from 4 different mouse models of lung adenocarcinoma.
 Our whole slide images were captured using a Leica Aperio ScanScope AT2 Slide Scanner at 20x magnification with a 0.5022 microns/pixel resolution.
 These slides were divided among and graded by 3 expert raters to produce a training data set with 36,000 annotated image patches.